iagoleal/iagoleal.github.io/content/posts/recursion-schemes.md

 \end{scope}
 ```

-If every program consists only of applying a finite amount of previously defined functions,
+If every program only consisted of applying a finite amount of previously defined functions,
-the language's expressiveness seems rather limited.
+the language's expressiveness would be rather limited.
 To overcome this, we need some form of control flow,
 which is achieved via recursion.